This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Low Light Tolerance

-- Leaves may become thinner and less upright
+- Leaves become slightly thinner yet retain their distinctive upright posture

 Watering and Humidity